-What is the San Mateo County Health System doing to prevent opioid use?
+What is San Mateo County Health doing to prevent opioid use?

-The Health System is performing county-wide drug surveillance for opioids, marijuana, and illicit drugs.
+County Health is performing county-wide drug surveillance for opioids, marijuana, and illicit drugs.
 This includes tracking and reporting:

 - Emergency Medical Services alert when a patient requires two or more doses of Naloxone

 - Poison control calls for opioids, marijuana, and illicit drugs